 One is that it may have been created as one of those "all I got left in the bar" drinks.
 Supposedly, the host of a party in the mid-60s had only vodka, orange juice, and Galliano available.
 After a couple of these drinks a guest named Harvey was found to be banging his head against the wall and cursing the drink that caused him his misery.

-That's a fun story, but the accepted truth attributes the Harvey Wallbanger's creation to Donato "Duke" Antone who owned Duke's Backwatch Bar in Hollywood.
-It was at this joint on Sunset Boulevard in 1952 that Antone created the cocktail, naming it after a local surfer and bar regular named Tom Harvey.
+That's a fun story, but it's not very believable.
+The accepted truth attributes the Harvey Wallbanger's creation to Donato "Duke" Antone who owned Duke's Backwatch Bar in Hollywood.
+It was at this joint on Sunset Boulevard in 1952 that Antone created the cocktail.
+He named it after a local surfer and bar regular named Tom Harvey.

-It was not until the late 1960's that a marketing director for the company importing Galliano 'discovered' the drink.
-George Bednar created a surfer-themed ad campaign with the tagline " "Harvey Wallbanger is the name and I can be made!" and by the time the disco era began, the drink was on everyone's lips.
+It was not until the late 1960s that a marketing director for the company importing Galliano 'discovered' the drink.
+George Bednar created a surfer-themed ad campaign with the tagline " "Harvey Wallbanger is the name and I can be made!"
+By the time the disco era began, the drink was on everyone's lips.

-Of course, the story is even more complicated than that and there's a very detailed account by Robert Simonson on Saveur: Searching for Harvey Wallbanger.
+Of course, the story is more complicated than that and it is not without its faults.
+There's a very detailed account by Robert Simonson on Saveur: Searching for Harvey Wallbanger.